raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

 This object appears as a wooden box that measures 12 inches long, 6 inches wide, and 6 inches deep.
-It weighs 4 pounds and floats.
+It weighs 2kg and floats.
 It can be opened to store items inside.
 This item also has three command words, each requiring you to use an action to speak it.

 One command word causes the box to unfold into a boat 3m long, 1.2m wide, and 60cm deep.
 The boat has one pair of oars, an anchor, a mast, and a lateen sail.
 The boat can hold up to four Medium creatures comfortably.